monojit18/AKS-Arc/README-DataController.md

 > [!TIP]
 >
-> An A-record has to be created with the Public IP of the Nginx Ingress Controller pointing to grafanaarc.<dns-name>
+> An A-record has to be created with the Public IP of the Nginx Ingress Controller pointing to grafanaarc.<dns-name>.

 ```bash
 # In a browser type